Volador Jr.: Ring of Honor (2017)

 Due to CMLL's partnership with Ring of Honor (ROH), Volador Jr. appeared at Supercard of Honor XI, where he teamed up with Will Ospreay to defeat Jay White and Dragon Lee.

+All Elite Wrestling (2024)

+In January 2024, it was announced the CMLL stars, Volador Jr., Máscara Dorada 2.0, Hechicero and Místico would represent their home promotion, in American partner promotion All Elite Wrestling (AEW).
+The four men made their debut on the January 31 edition of AEW Dynamite, appearing ringside during Jon Moxley's singles match against Jeff Hardy.
+After being taunted by Moxley during the match, the four men attacked him after his victory, before being chased off by members of the AEW roster.
+The four men made their AEW in-ring debut during the February 2 edition of AEW Rampage, defeating Christopher Daniels, Matt Sydal, Angelo Parker and Matt Menard, in an 8-man tag-team match.

 Personal life

 Ibarra is a part of an extended family of wrestlers, including his father Ramón Ibarra Banda who currently wrestles as Super Parka and previous wrestled as Volador, which is where Ibarra's ring name of Volador Jr. comes from.
 Volador Jr.'s uncles wrestle as Johnny Ibarra and El Desalmado, and he is the cousin of lucha libre legend L.A.
 Park and wrestler El Hijo de Cien Caras.
 He is also the great cousin of L.A.
 Park's son who wrestles as El Hijo de L.A.
 Park.
 Ibarra's nephew, a grandson of Ramón Ibarra Banda, began working for CMLL in 2014 under the ring name Flyer.

 In 2013, Ibarra married CMLL Edecanes ("ring girl") Bruni Sagnite.
 The couple have a son together, born in 2014.